Professional wrestling match types: Three Degrees of Pain match

-A Three Degrees of Pain match is a hybrid two out of three falls/steel cage match where a wrestler must achieve a victory in the specific order before the other.
+The Three Degrees of Pain match is a hybrid match, a variation of Two out of Three Falls and Steel Cage match types where a wrestler must achieve a victory in the specific order before the other.
 The first victory is a pinfall, the second victory is a submission and if necessary, the third victory is to escape from the steel cage.
 There have only been two of these matches occurred in TNA history and both were feud-enders.
-For this reason, Kurt Angle is the only wrestler to have competed in both matches.

 Stipulation-based variations

 As professional wrestling seeks to also tell a story, some matches are made solely for the purposes of advancing the plot.
 This typically involves the loser of a match being penalized in some way.

+Clock Strikes Midnight match

+The Clock Strikes Midnight match is a singles match where a match is contested under different stipulations, and stipulations of the match keep changing after random intervals.
+This match was contested between Alexxis Falcon and Nina Samuels at the 2023 Super Strong Style 16.
+The stipulations changed from time to time from a singles match to different stipulations such as Tables match, First Blood match, Submission match, Last Man Standing match, and Deathmatch.

 Crybaby match

 A Crybaby match is a singles match with the exception that the loser would have to dress as a baby by wearing a nappy and sucking from a bottle.
 This match only occurred once between 1-2-3 Kid and Razor Ramon at the In Your House 6 pay-per-view.